Domicile is often confused with tax residence but they are not the same.

 For more details of the rules to determine tax residence status - check our Tax Residence Rules page.

-Expatriate taxation is perhaps the most complex area of personal taxation, not least because it can involve the interaction of the tax systems of two or more countries.
+Expatriate taxation is perhaps the most complex area of personal taxation because it will often involve the interaction of the tax systems of two or more countries

-Often, expats will retain a UK property while seconded overseas and receive rental income.
-We can help with annual tax return filing obligations to disclose continuing non-resident status and taxable rental profits.
+Many expats will retain a UK property while seconded overseas and receive rental income.
+We can help with annual UK tax return filing obligations to disclose continuing non-resident status and taxable rental profits.

 There is more information on how tax applies to UK rental income on our Rental Income page.